-A: Find your project in Windows Explorer and drag it onto the Slideshow Maker window.
+A: Find your project in Windows Explorer and drag it onto the Video Editor window.

-- B: Find your project in Windows Explorer and double-click it to open it in the Editor. - C: Click Open Project on the welcome screen.
-Then, locate the project file in the Windows Explorer box and click Open. - D: Open the File menu and choose Open Project.
+B: Find your project in Windows Explorer and double-click it to open it.

+C: Click Open Project on the welcome screen.
+Then, locate the project file in the Windows Explorer box and click Open.

+D: Open the File menu and choose Open Project.
 Then, locate the project file in the Windows Explorer box and click Open.